BATTLE OF THE BULGE, John & Evelyn Kibar, 1960 (from the Ron Doerring Collection)

 The Chicago Public Library film collection is Chicago Film Archives' (CFA) founding collection.
 CFA formed in order to care for this collection of about 5,000 16mm films that the library no longer could keep.
 The collection contains a broad sweep of genres.
 A large number of films are educational and travel films, but there are also silent films, foreign and American-made theatrical films, documentaries, industrials, newsreels, sports events and children's films.
 Together these films comprise a rich snapshot of an educational and cultural pathway the City of Chicago built for its citizens during the mid twentieth century.

-This collection of mostly 16mm films are primarily travelogues created from the late 1940s until the 1990s.
-Places that are filmed include: Iceland, Thailand, Belgium, Ireland, Tunisia, Australia, New Zealand, Mexico, Yugoslavia, Sicily and Alaska.
-The collection also contains a few amateur short films or musical productions and a handful of educational films.
-Additionally, the collection contains scrapbooks, photos and other ephemera that describe the Davis' career.
+The Robert & Theresa Davis collection primarily consists of travelogue films created by the Illinois-based husband and wife duo, Robert & Theresa Davis.
+Places that are filmed include: Australia, Belgium, Cyprus, Iceland, Ireland, Mexico, New Zealand, Thailand, Tunisia, Sicily and Yugoslavia.
+The collection also contains a few amateur short films and musical productions as well as a handful of educational films.
+Additionally, the collection contains extensive papers and ephemera, including scrapbooks, photos, maps and diaries that describe the Davis' career as filmmakers, lecturers and tour guides.

 The Ron Doerring Collection contains numerous award-winning amateur films made in the Midwest by members of the Society of Amateur Cinematographers.
 The majority of the films in the collection were made by John and Evelyn Kibar, a husband and wife filmmaking team from Racine, Wisconsin.
 The Kibar’s films include travelogues, documents of historical reenactments, and polished, often humorous, amateur shorts.
 The collection also contains amateur works by other members of the Society of American Cinematographers including Billy Meers, Will Marshall, George Ives, Sidney Moritz and two experimental films by Sol Falon.